szeitlin/szeitlin-blog/content/dvc_vs_pachyderm.md

 `$ dvc init`

-I added my data files to my .gitignore, as usual, and then
+I didn't have to add my data files to my .gitignore, as usual, because dvc takes care of that when you do:

 `$ dvc add win-rate-small.data.pickle`